tobias-loew/Fortransformers/README.md

 This is a Fortran to C++ translation-tool.

-Since this project used a modified versions of f2c (http://www.netlib.org/f2c/) and Blitz++ (https://github.com/blitzpp/blitz).
+This project uses modified versions of f2c (http://www.netlib.org/f2c/) and Blitz++ (https://github.com/blitzpp/blitz).
 When used, licenses from those projects also have to be obeyed.

-Usage is granted as specified in thefollowing "Boost Software License - Version 1.0", but usage and/or distribution and/or selling as a or within a commercial Fortran to C/C++ translation-tool is prohibited.
+Usage is granted as specified in the following "Boost Software License - Version 1.0", but usage and/or distribution and/or selling as a or as part of a commercial Fortran to C/C++ translation-tool and/or translation-service is prohibited.

 Boost Software License - Version 1.0 - August 17th, 2003